FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 been formally documented nor verified.
 Our objective is to confirm the presence and effectiveness of this functionality through producing a proof of concept.

-Our proof of concept will consist of two distinct @crd[s], each with a conflicting version.
-We will then attempt to apply both @crd[s] to a shared cluster, and observe the resulting behavior.
-We will then repeat this process with the same @crd[s] applied to separate virtual clusters, and observe the resulting behavior.
-We will then compare the two results, and determine whether the virtual cluster approach is effective in addressing version conflicts.
+Our proof of concept consist of two distinct @crd[s], each with conflicting versions.
+We attempt to apply both @crd[s] to a shared cluster, and observe the resulting behavior.
+Then we repeat this process with the same @crd[s] applied to separate virtual clusters, and observe the resulting behavior.
+The results are then compared, and we determine whether the virtual cluster approach is effective in addressing version conflicts.
+In
-In @test-crd we can observe the important metadata and spec fields of the
+@test-crd we can observe the important metadata and spec fields of the
 @crd which will be used for testing.

 #figure([```yaml